deeglaze/draft-deeglaze-amd-sev-snp-corim-profile/draft-deeglaze-amd-sev-snp-corim-profile.md

 The AMD ECSDA curve name `2h` corresponds to named curve `secp384r1` from section 2.2 of [RFC5480].
 The `ECPoint` conversion routines in section 2 of [SEC1] provide guidance on how the `QX` and `QY` little-endian big integers zero-padded to 72 bytes may be constructed.

-## AMD SEV-SNP Launch Event Log
+## AMD SEV-SNP Launch Event Log {#sec-launch-config}

 The composition of a SEV-SNP VM may be comprised of measurements from multiple principals, such that no one principal has absolute authority to endorse the overall measurement value represented in the attestation report.
 If one principal does have that authority, the `ID_BLOCK` mechanism provides a convenient launch configuration endorsement mechanism without need for distributing a CoRIM.
 This section documents an event log format the Virtual Machine Monitor (VMM) may construct at launch time and provide in the data pages of an extended guest request, as documented in [GHCB].

-The content media type shall be `application/vnd.amd.sevsnp.launch-updates+cbor` for the encoding of a `sevsnp-launch-configuration-map`:
+The content media type shall be `application/vnd.amd.sev.snp.launch-config.v1+cbor` for the encoding of a `sevsnp-launch-configuration-map`:

 ~~~ cddl
 {::include cddl/sevsnp-launch-configuration-map.cddl}